aquariumbio/aquarium/docs/protocol_development/protocol_tutorial.md

 You'll probably want to follow along with the examples as you go through this tutorial.
 To do this, decide on a category name for your operation types.
-An obvious name is `tutorial`, but if you are working on a shared Aquarium you'll need to be more creative.
+For our example, we use `tutorial_adev` where "adev" is the user name.
+You'll also want to decide whether you will use the same operation type to try the examples as you go, or make a new one.

+And, in case the admonition hasn't yet settled in, **don't** use a production server for testing.

+### Creating a Protocol

-1. Starting from the developer tab, click the *New* button in the upper right corner.
+1. Starting from the developer tab, click the **New** button in the upper right corner.

    ![the aquarium developer tab](images/developer_tab.png)